Forced perspective: Full size dioramas

 Modern museum dioramas may be seen in most major natural history museums.
 Typically, these displays use a tilted plane to represent what would otherwise be a level surface, incorporate a painted background of distant objects, and often employ false perspective, carefully modifying the scale of objects placed on the plane to reinforce the illusion through depth perception in which objects of identical real-world size placed farther from the observer appear smaller than those closer.
 Often the distant painted background or sky will be painted upon a continuous curved surface so that the viewer is not distracted by corners, seams, or edges.
 All of these techniques are means of presenting a realistic view of a large scene in a compact space.
 A photograph or single-eye view of such a diorama can be especially convincing since in this case there is no distraction by the binocular perception of depth.

 Carl Akeley, a naturalist, sculptor, and taxidermist, is credited with creating the first ever habitat diorama in the year 1889.
 Akeley's diorama featured taxidermied beavers in a three-dimensional habitat with a realistic, painted background.
 With the support of curator Frank M. Chapman, Akeley designed the popular habitat dioramas featured at the American Museum of Natural History.
 Combining art with science, these exhibitions were intended to educate the public about the growing need for habitat conservation.
 The modern AMNH Exhibitions Lab is charged with the creation of all dioramas and otherwise immersive environments in the museum.

 Theme parks

 Forced perspective is extensively employed at theme parks and other such architecture as found in Disneyland and Las Vegas, often to make structures seem larger than they are in reality where physically larger structures would not be feasible or desirable, or to otherwise provide an optical illusion for entertainment value.
 Most notably, it is used by Walt Disney Imagineering in the Disney Theme Parks.
-Some notable examples of forced perspective in the parks, used to make the objects bigger, are the castles (Sleeping Beauty, Cinderella, and Belle).
+Some notable examples of forced perspective in the parks, used to make the objects bigger, are the castles (Sleeping Beauty, Cinderella, Belle, Magical Dreams, and Enchanted Storybook).
 One of the most notable examples of forced perspective being used to make the object appear smaller is The American Adventure pavilion in Epcot.